|FI120||10 - 14 Sep 2018||London - UK||5,500|

 Daily Agenda click here

-- Commodity prices, currency fluctuations, interest rate risk and political developments and environmental risk.
+- The impact of commodity prices, currency & interest rate fluctuations and political and environmental developments.

-- Introduction/Overview of IFRS in relation to the Oil & Gas Sector, with particular reference to:
+- An Overview of IFRS in relation to the Oil & Gas Industry

 - IFRS 10: Consolidated Financial Statements